-"Do so in the morning a few hours before or after sunrise,” he says.
-And there’s a reason for that very specific timing.
+"Do so in the morning a few hours before or after sunrise," says Cutsumpas.
+There's a reason for that very specific timing.
 "Watering in the morning allows your plants to absorb more because less water is evaporated in the cooler temperatures.
-Watering at night may seem like a good alternative, but without the sun to warm the plants and soil, excess and standing water may lead to rot and fungus issues.”
-Two things you definitely don’t want.
+Watering at night may seem like a good alternative, but without the sun to warm the plants and soil, excess and standing water may lead to fungus issues."

-"The best way to do this is delivering water straight down to the soil as opposed to top watering—aka standing with a hose and spraying the foliage on your plants," he says.
+"The best way to do this is delivering water straight down to the soil as opposed to top watering—AKA standing with a hose and spraying the foliage on your plants," he says.
 "Not all of the water reaches the soil, and water on the leaves can lead to fungal issues like powdery mildew."

-How often should you be watering your outdoor plants?
+How often should you water your plants?